Causes of Corn Yield Variations

-There are two primary causes of corn and soybean yield variations at the regional level in the United States.
-They are:
+There are two primary causes of corn yield per acre variations at the regional level in the United States.
+This also hold true for soybean yield per acre.
+They causes of variation are:

 - The Technology Trend – many types of technology is improving yields for both soybeans and corn.
 The result is an increase of how much crop can be produced on a given piece of farm land.
 The charts below show corn and soybean yields from 1986 to 2017 as reported by the USDA.
 The general upward slope of the line is the technology trend.